-Miami schools chief backs out of NYC job, frustrating Mayor de Blasio
+Miami schools chief accepts, then abruptly declines de Blasio offer to lead NYC schools

 "I think he has been honest today that he did not keep his agreement," the mayor said.

+"But if he wasn't interested in the job, I don't know why he flew up here several times and had incessant conversations about all the details and agreed to the release of the information publicly," de Blasio said.

-De Blasio said New York City schools chancellor Carmen Farina will continue in her role until March.
+De Blasio said New York City schools chancellor Carmen Farina, who already retired, will continue in her role until March.

 Before de Blasio addressed reporters, his spokesman, Eric Phillips, criticized Carvalho on social media.